-Includes (a) 229,500 shares of Class B common stock held directly by Peter G. Fitzgerald and 68,000 shares held by his spouse and (b) 730,320 shares held within trusts for which he serves as trustee, co-trustee, or adviser, and for which he may be deemed to have voting or investment power.
+1) Includes 229,500 shares of Class B common stock held directly by Peter G. Fitzgerald and 68,000 shares held by his spouse.
+Also includes 730,320 shares held within trusts for which he serves as trustee, co-trustee, or adviser, and for which he may be deemed to have voting or investment power.
 These shares consist of 444,550 shares held by the Everglades Trust (adviser), 103,190 shares held by the JBF 2013 Trust (trustee), 103,020 shares held by the Fitzgerald 2002 Special Trust (co-trustee), and 79,560 shares held by the GFF Family Trust (co-trustee).
 Peter G. Fitzgerald disclaims beneficial ownership of the shares held within the foregoing trusts except to the extent of his pecuniary interest therein, if any.
-Assuming full conversion of Class B common stock for which Peter G. Fitzgerald may be deemed to have voting or investment power but no other shares of Class B common stock, Peter G. Fitzgerald may be deemed to have voting or investment power over 1,027,820 shares of Class A common stock, representing 35.72% of the outstanding shares of Class A common stock after this offering (or 32.57% of the outstanding shares of Class A common stock after this offering assuming the underwriters exercise their option to purchase additional shares of our Class A common stock from us in full).